MiaooZheng/Bot/README.md

 The next step:
 - I'll use airflow to do a toy project. - check website per hour, if item available, send email/sms.
 (Notes: if you're using fido/rogers in Canada, you need to subscribe this service ($5/month :(()
 - If you reply yes to me via SMS, I'll process the checkout steps. (search product, choose size/color, proceed to checkouty,etc.)
+- If you reply no, the dag will end here and you can buy it manually.

 Other steps/ideas may keep coming..
 (But probably that's all for this project💁